KiranJivnani/KiranJivnani/README.md

 4. Polling Precinct Simulation
 5. Hashtable Implementation in Python
 6. Building a Web Scraper for a Chicago Parks Search Index
-7. Building a search engine
+7. Building a Search Engine
 8. Data Cleaning & Linkage